josephrclick/voice-transcribe/README.md

-# Voice Transcribe v3 🎤
+# Voice Transcribe v3.2 🎤

 A delightfully simple voice-to-text tool for Linux that just works™.
 Click button, speak thoughts, get text.
-It's like magic, but with more Python.
+Now with ✨ Prompt Mode ✨ for AI-enhanced transcripts!

 ## What It Does (And Doesn't Do)